decoderzhub/BugleApp/README.md

 6. [ ] Post Event Details need to populate on screen with supplied information.

-7. [ ] Event details needs start time field and hours of credit volunteers will receive.
+7. [X] Event details needs start time field and hours of credit volunteers will receive.
+20-Nov-18

 8. [X] Display users uploaded photo or initials in avatar if photo is not present.
 18-Nov-18

-9. [ ] Fix avatar rounded corner bug on Android devices.
+9. [X] Fix avatar rounded corner bug on Android devices. (containerSytle and/or parent view style)  20-Nov-18

 ***